future-challenger/Swift-GCD/README.md

 ```

 #### Dispatch Once Is Still Needed
 Global var or static property can not meet our needs when we just need some code run once in app.
 And this code has a reference to `self`.
 Static property makes this not possible.
-Let's checkout some other ways to use "*dispatch onde*" in Swift 3.0.
+Let's checkout some other ways to use "*dispatch onde*" in swift 5.0.
 It fits *Singleton* very well, but not the run-once thing.

 The first one: